sourari/Physical-Chemistry/TDSE1.md

 </p>

 Notice that the frequency is dependent on the energy $E_n$, higher energy means faster rotation around the complex plane.
-What this means for our wavefunction is that that for a given energy the energy eigenstate is the same overtime but it undergoes rotation around the complex plane.
+What this means for our wavefunction is that that, for a given energy, the energy eigenstate is the same overtime but it undergoes rotation around the complex plane.
 For this reason, we can refer to the energy eigenstate as a stationary state.

 [Go back to home page](/README.md)